rust-lang/book/src/ch17-01-futures-and-syntax.md

 Let’s walk through each part of the transformed version:

-- It uses the `impl Trait` syntax we discussed back in the [“Traits as Parameters”][impl-trait]<!-- ignore --> section in Chapter 10.
+- It uses the `impl Trait` syntax we discussed back in Chapter 10 in the [“Traits as Parameters”][impl-trait]<!-- ignore --> section.
-- The returned trait is a `Future`, with an associated type of `Output`.
-Notice that the `Output` type is `Option<String>`, which is the same as the the original return type from the `async fn` version of `page_title`.
+- The returned trait is a `Future` with an associated type of `Output`.
+Notice that the `Output` type is `Option<String>`, which is the same as the original return type from the `async fn` version of `page_title`.
 - All of the code called in the body of the original function is wrapped in an `async move` block.
 Remember that blocks are expressions.
 This whole block is the expression returned from the function.
-- This async block produces a value with the type `Option<String>`, as described above.
+- This async block produces a value with the type `Option<String>`, as just described.
 That value matches the `Output` type in the return type.
 This is just like other blocks you have seen.
 - The new function body is an `async move` block because of how it uses the `url` parameter.
-(We’ll talk about `async` vs. `async move` much more later in the chapter.)
+(We’ll talk much more about `async` versus `async move` later in the chapter.)
 - The new version of the function has a kind of lifetime we haven’t seen before in the output type: `'_`.
-Because the function returns a `Future` which refers to a reference—in this case, the reference from the `url` parameter—we need to tell Rust that we mean for that reference to be included.
-We don’t have to name the lifetime here, because Rust is smart enough to know there is only one reference which could be involved, but we _do_ have to be explicit that the resulting `Future` is bound by that lifetime.
+Because the function returns a `Future` that refers to a reference—in this case, the reference from the `url` parameter—we need to tell Rust that we want that reference to be included.
+We don’t have to name the lifetime here, because Rust is smart enough to know there’s only one reference that could be involved, but we _do_ have to be explicit that the resulting `Future` is bound by that lifetime.

 Now we can call `page_title` in `main`.
 To start, we’ll just get the title